RoyZhang7/DP-messaging-nfv/README.md

 We implemente a differential private (DP) messaging system using NFV technique, at George Washington University with Professor [Arkady Yerukhimovich](https://www2.seas.gwu.edu/~arkady/) .
 It is inspired by existing researches in the field like [Vuvuzela](https://www.freehaven.net/anonbib/cache/vuvuzela:sosp15.pdf), [Stadium](https://eprint.iacr.org/2016/943.pdf), and [Karaoke](https://people.csail.mit.edu/nickolai/papers/lazar-karaoke.pdf).

+The testing enviorment is on [CloudLab](https://cloudlab.us/), to which we specially want to say THANK YOU!

 ## Motivation

 As the dead-drop protocol was introduced by Vuvuzela, researches in differential private messaging has been becoming more active and more "private".
 However, limitations in current systems make them hard to use.
 The major limitation is high latency and high deployment cost.